-Whether a child is an accomplished and gifted artist or someone just learning the basics, our outstanding visual arts program will provide an opportunity for him or her to grow and develop in a variety of mediums.
+Whether a student is an accomplished and gifted artist or someone just learning the basics, our outstanding visual arts program will provide an opportunity for him or her to grow and develop in a variety of mediums.
+Our students are given the opportunity to explore a wide variety of artistic media in a fluid curricular environment.
 The scope of the program includes painting, drawing, sculpting, fibers, graphic design, jewelry, photography, computer graphics, and pottery.
 Our students have received numerous awards at recent art shows including multiple first place ribbons and best of show awards.
-Recent graduates have received scholarships to continue their studies at Rhode Island School of Design, Moore College or Art, and the Maryland Institute College of Art.
+Recent graduates have received scholarships to continue their studies at Rhode Island School of Design, Tyler School of Art, SCAD, Moore College or Art, and the Maryland Institute College of Art.
 Many of our art alumni are now successful career artists sharing their faith-enriched talents.

 Picasso stated that “Every child is an artist.”
 The Lower School art curriculum at Delaware County Christian School encourages students to be visual thinkers and creative problem solvers, enabling the students to develop skills for advancement in the realm of technology.
 Students learn visual literacy through art history, art theory, aesthetics, art appreciation, and criticism, as well as the creative process.
 At the elementary level solid technical studio skills are explored through a wide range of materials, including drawing, painting, pastels, sponging, marbling, sculpture, metals, wood, and pottery.